 - Lost or stolen removable media containing sensitive Chaminade information (CD, DVD, USB flash drive, external hard drive, smart cards)

 - Malware or virus-infected computer (when there is reason to believe this has led to unauthorized access or loss of confidential data)

-All incidents should be taken seriously and reported to the Chaminade Help Desk.
+All incidents should be taken seriously and reported to the Chaminade Client Services.
 When in doubt, report it!